axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/business-details-page.rst

    |start-business-details-page-iframe|

-- Behind the scene, the API will set the path for the string custom field ``businessDetails``.
+- Behind the scenes, the API will set the IWebStartable ID to the string custom field ``businessDetails``.
 If you do a deep customization, you could find IWebStartable ID of the business details process, add URL query string then set it to the string custom field ``businessDetails`` of the case.

 .. note::